nadimsf/neat-starter/src/posts/scaling-the-data-and-analytics-platform-behind-brightfunnel.md

 ---
 ![](https://lh4.googleusercontent.com/lthpG48BJzLPpRq16h6l-qAkFG-7zHFPWaz6SB7Jgk0d9cfVvseSCweGusyjy3HT3NGuk0bsfscuUBUM-PlW3tDHFNn_5-A-A5VbUIt0N9ZxCiNZN0mk3ubomzBnFY2sFhCCIiIV)

 In 2013 I co-founded BrightFunnel, a startup building a data and analytics platform startup to provide marketers with insights on campaign performance.
 Our demo-day tagline was “Splunk for CMOs” though what we would build over the next few years turned out to be a full-fledged cloud-based business intelligence stack.
-Over 4+ years, we scaled to $5M in ARR, marquee enterprise customers such as SAP Concur and Verizon Telematics as well emerging unicorn companies such as Cloudera, New Relic and Docker.
+Over 4+ years, we scaled to $5M in ARR, marquee enterprise customers such as SAP Concur and Verizon Telematics as well emerging unicorn companies such as Cloudera, New Relic, Hortonworks and Docker.

 The premise of BrightFunnel was simple: marketers’ data was in siloes, and this made it hard to get a full picture of marketing impact on revenue.
 Enter a marketing analytics platform that unifies B2B marketing data into a single data warehouse, enables custom business logic and data governance and displays insights on performance at a channel, campaign and account level.
 In a nutshell, we aspired to be the “single source of truth” for the entire marketing organization.
 This was possible due to some heavy lifting on the data platform front, which helped create a unified view of the customer journey and allowed us to run multi-touch attribution on that data.

 ## It’s data pipelines all the way down

 While the vision was compelling, we first first, we had to do some serious data wrangling and data pipeline automation to get there.
 That’s the focus of this post: I want to reflect on scaling the tech platform.
 We didn’t foresee when we started that the BrightFunnel platform would evolve through 3 distinct stages, as we scaled from building an MVP with our first 2 beta customers to 100 enterprise customers, paying up to $250k ARR.

 # Phase 1: Monolithic DWH Architecture (seed funding, year 1-2)